 The nominal Belle II configuration shows the best performance in terms of overall reconstruction efficiency and also in terms of resilience to the increasing background conditions.
-The alternative VTX geometry, shows only slightly worse resilience against beam background and exhibits a $\sim 5\%$ lower reconstruction efficiency.
+The alternative VTX geometry, having one less layer compared to the current VXD detector, shows only slightly worse resilience against beam background and exhibits a $\sim 5\%$ lower reconstruction efficiency.
 Significantly worse results are obtained with the nominal VTX geometry, especially in the higher background scenarios.